-Live Virtual Lecture: Senninbari “Thousand Stitch Belts” in Wartime Japan and USA
+Virtual Lecture Recording: Senninbari “Thousand Stitch Belts” in Wartime Japan and USA

 $5.00

-Register to attend the live lecture Senninbari “Thousand Stitch Belts” in Wartime Japan and USA with Mariko Nagai.
+Register to see the recording of the lecture Senninbari “Thousand Stitch Belts” in Wartime Japan and USA with Mariko Nagai.

-Please read before registering: This registration is ONLY to attend the LIVE virtual lecture that will take place on Saturday, March 15, 2025 7PM Eastern.
-This registration will not give you access to the recording of this lecture.
-Registration for the live lecture only gives you access to the live lecture on the day and at the time it happens.
-A few days after the live lecture takes place, we open registration for the recorded version.
+Please read before registering: This registration is to receive access to the recording of the virtual lecture that took place on Saturday, March 15, 2025 7PM Eastern.
+Upon registration you will be able to access the video from the lecture page through September 14, 2025.
 Registration for the live lecture and for the recorded lecture happens separately at a price of $5 each to ensure the talented lecturers receive proper compensation.

 To register for this lecture you need an EGA membership.
 If you are a member, please log in.
 Not a member yet?
 You can join us as a Chapter Member or as a Member At-Large.